 All other instances of ‘@’ in terminal nodes must be escaped (i.e., appear as \@); this escaping will be removed by Tsurgeon.

-The first pattern-action pair creates a right binarization of the input tree with the creation of ‘artificial’ non-terminal nodes (ILYR) that span between the second node (‘<2 __=x’) and the end node (‘<-1 __=y’) of a constituent with at least three nodes (‘<3 __’) and that contains a main verb that has a preceding sister (‘< (/^V/ $, __)’).
+The first pattern-action pair of Program 13 creates a right binarization of the input tree with the creation of ‘artificial’ non-terminal nodes (ILYR) that span between the second node (‘<2 __=x’) and the end node (‘<-1 __=y’) of a constituent with at least three nodes (‘<3 __’) and that contains a main verb that has a preceding sister (‘< (/^V/ $, __)’).

 Input: